-The Trustees, through authority delegated to the Resources Committee have considered the need for a specific internal audit function and decided to appoint RSM as internal auditor under a further one-year term ending 31st August 2021.
+The Trustees, through authority delegated to the Resources Committee have considered the need for a specific internal audit function and decided to appoint RSM as internal auditor under a further one-year term ending 31st August 2022.
 The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
-Three times a year, the auditor reports to the Trustees, through the Resources Committee, on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
-The internal auditor confirms the plan of work annually as agreed with the Resource Committee.
-This year, one audit on orders, receipts and payments has been delivered as agreed with the Resources Committee and any significant recommendations have been implemented.
+Three times a year, the auditor reports to the Trustees through the Resources Committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
+The internal auditor confirms the plan of work annually as agreed with the Resources Committee.
+This year one audit on business continuity has been delivered as agreed with the Resources Committee and an action plan has been prepared to address the recommendations, with several changes already implemented.
 No material control issues have been identified to date.
-As a result of the COVID-19 pandemic, the internal audit program was paused.
-The programme will be restarted in 2021.
+As a result of the COVID-19 pandemic, the internal audit program was reduced.
+The programme will be reviewed again in early 2022.

-This year the internal auditor reported once to the Board of Trustees, through the Resources Committee, on orders, receipts and payments.
-Going forward this will be done on a termly basis.
+This year the internal auditor reported once to the Board of Trustees, through the Resources Committee, on business continuity planning.
+Going forward, once pandemic planning has been reduced, this will be done on a termly basis.